cdapio/cdap/docs/developer-guide/source/intro.rst

 ================
 Now that you've had an introduction to CDAP, take a look at:

-- `CDAP Quick Start <quickstart.html>`_,
-  which guides you through installing CDAP and running and modifying an example application.
+- `Cask Data Application Platform Quick Start <quickstart.html>`__, which guides you through installing CDAP and running and modifying an example application.

 .. |(TM)| unicode:: U+2122 .. trademark sign
    :trim: